Skip to content

 Install conda without license problems#

-Here we present two solutions for installing Conda without Anaconda license problems:
+Here, we present three solutions for using the Conda package ecosystem without Anaconda license problems:

-• Miniforge a light version of Conda that use conda-forge as its default package source (channel), which is free to use.
+• Miniforge, a light version of Conda that uses conda-forge as its default package source (channel), which is free to use.

-• Micromamba a minimal version of Conda (it is actually mamba, a conda implemenation in C++) that avoid by default any channel under Anaconda license.
+• Micromamba, a minimal version of Conda (actually, mamba, a Conda implementation in C++) that avoids any channel under the Anaconda license by default.

 For an overview of the different conda distribution see here.